ilylbgg/voicemeeter-chroma/README.md

 #### addimport32.exe | addimport64.exe

-Patches the import table of the Voicemeeter executable by adding an entry for `vmtheme.dll`.
+Patches the import table of the Voicemeeter executable by adding an entry for `vmtheme32.dll` / `vmtheme64.dll`.
 This is only done once, when you run the patching script.
 Voicemeeter will from then on load the DLL when it starts.

 #### vmtheme_patcher.ps1